What You're Up Against

 Recommended Resources

-- The Driving Test Guy NSW — Jimbo has been teaching in Sydney since 1997 and covers mock test routes for Liverpool, Bankstown, Castle Hill, and more
+- The Driving Test Guy NSW: Jimbo has been teaching in Sydney since 1997 and covers mock test routes for Liverpool, Bankstown, Castle Hill, and more

-- NSW Guide to the Driving Test (PDF) — the official Service NSW document covering exactly what's assessed
+- NSW Guide to the Driving Test (PDF): the official Service NSW document covering exactly what's assessed

-- AUDrive — practice GPS-guided driving test routes from actual Service NSW centres
+- AUDrive: practice GPS-guided driving test routes from actual Service NSW centres

 Frequently Asked Questions

-How long is the test?
 About 45 minutes total: 5 minutes of pre-drive checks, 10 minutes of low-speed driving, and 25-30 minutes in traffic.

-What score do I need?
 90% with zero critical errors.
 Most people who pass make 3-5 minor errors.

-Can I use an automatic car?
-Yes — about 86% of candidates do.
+Yes.
+About 86% of candidates do.
 In NSW, passing in an automatic does not restrict your licence.

-How much does it cost?
 The driving test is $70.
 A 5-year licence is $228.
 You'll spend $184 minimum on tests alone (DKT + HPT + driving test).

-What if I fail?
 Wait 7 days, then rebook.
 Full fee each time.
 No limit on attempts.